bpourian/mortgage-matcher/README.md

 # Mortgage Matcher

-## In brief

-The aim of this application is to take in two sources of data that contain information which correlate with the defined models `Investor` and `Loan`.
-In designing this app I have considered the object oriented developments main principals as per below:

 ## My thoughts

 I have really enjoyed working on this challenge.
 This exercise allowed me to demonstrate my understanding of